 They might be helpful as you create your own homeschool plans.
 These are somewhere between 30 and 50 pages and are FREE to download.
-Here is the one for K-Grade 1:
+Here is the free PDF for K-Grade 1:

 Homeschooling Kindergarten and Grade 1 (ages 4-7 or so): And now… more specifics on what our family did along the way during these early years from ages 4-6 or so…

 We did a lot of Montessori activities in preschool and those hands-on activities still worked well with my 5-7 year olds!
 For a long time (in the PreK and early elementary years), we had Science Center Mondays.
 I would set up some simple experiments for the kids.
 For example, here the kids were doing activities about what will Sink or Float?

 Or here the kids experimented with plain water, salt water, vinegar and vinegar & salt to see which penny would become the shiniest.
 We continued doing many hands-on experiments and activities like these well into elementary!